Liquidations

 Mark Price in Liquidations

 Liquidations are based on the mark price, not the last traded price.
-The mark price combines external exchange data (oracle) and onchain order book data (Margin Trade) to produce a robust fair value estimate.

 This prevents unnecessary liquidations due to short-term volatility or thin order book conditions.
 See Price Feeds for a detailed explanation of the mark price calculation.